jcatrdev/dynamic-wallpapers-kde/README.md

-# Dynamic wallpapers for KDE!
+# Dynamic wallpapers for KDE Plasma
 This repo contains dynamic wallpapers from MacOS, converted to work on KDE Linux.
 This is for my personal usage only.

 # How to use?
 Simply download what you want here and use it.

 # Vice-versa?
-I don't know.
+No, it's not compatible with MacOS.
+It will only work in KDE.

 # Requirements
 In order for these wallpapers to work, make sure you have this KDE plugin: